microsoft/project-rome/iOS/reference documentation/MCDAppServiceClientConnectionManager.md

 ### openRemote
 `-(void)openRemote;`

-Opens the connection to the app service.
+Attempts to open a connection to the remote device.
+Successful connections will invoke the **appServiceClientConnectionManagerDidOpen** method of the delegate.

 ### sendMessage
 `-(void)sendMessage:(nonnull NSDictionary*)dictionary;`

 Sends a message to the remote app service and begins listening for a response.
 Responses are handled by the [MCDAppServiceClientConnectionManagerDelegate](MCDAppServiceClientConnectionManagerDelegate.md) for this class.
+This method should only be called after the connection was opened successfully.
 If the connection is over the cloud, the listener times out after 60 seconds.

 #### Parameters
 * `dictionary` The key-value set of data to be sent to the app service.